SerproSEO/fivethreeone/README.md

 ---

-**Note**: The Google Maps version (`restaurant-picker-modern.html`) requires an API key.
-The main version uses OpenStreetMap which is free and doesn't require any API keys!
+**Note**: This version uses OpenStreetMap with Leaflet.js which is completely free and doesn't require any API keys!